marlietandoc/lol_analysis/README.md

 ## What I did
 1. Curated champion mastery and recent match data from [Riot Games API](https://developer.riotgames.com/) for thousands of players (ranging from Iron to Diamond)
 2. Wrangled and analyzed data in R using descriptive statistics, correlation metrics, clustering, and network analyses
-3. Visualized insights with R (ggplot2, igraph, magick) using champion icons and a bit of manual placement in illustrator/photoshop
+3. Visualized insights with R (ggplot2, igraph, magick) and some Illustrator.

 Below I summarize some of the main findings.